Analysis | Why Italy’s Political Struggles Stoke Euro Worries: QuickTake

 To contact the reporters on this story: Chiara Albanese in Rome at calbanese10@bloomberg.net;Paul Dobson in London at pdobson2@bloomberg.net

-To contact the editors responsible for this story: Leah Harrison Singer at lharrison@bloomberg.net, Chiara Albanese, Alan Crawford
+To contact the editors responsible for this story: Leah Harrison Singer at lharrison@bloomberg.net, Laurence Arnold, Alan Crawford

 ©2018 Bloomberg L.P.